dm13450/dm13450.github.io/_posts/2018-05-18-Bayes-Comp.md

 L_{\text{coreset}} = \sum _{i=1} ^N w_i L_i,
 $$

 we can then perform the MCMC on this coreset likelihood which will run quicker that the performing a full sample on all the data.
-In practise, choosing the weights $$w_i$$ is non-trivial and the excellent talk outlined the methods which can be employed to make sure the coreset likelihood is the best possible approximation.
+In practice, choosing the weights $$w_i$$ is non-trivial and the excellent talk outlined the methods which can be employed to make sure the coreset likelihood is the best possible approximation.
 Again, applying this to my dirichletprocess package, using all the datapoints in each cluster doesn't scale, instead, being able to for a coreset for each cluster could lead to significant performance increases.

 There was a session on Bayesian statistics in physics, which was a nice throwback to my undergrad days.
 Modelling the composition of exoplanets using Bayesian hierarchical modelling was a nice applied talk and interesting to see how both the fundamentals of planet formation and statistics can be combined.
 Using first principles can help specify priors and highlight the uncertainty of observations.